 You will want to be careful not to cut yourself when using a standard knife to cut potatoes, though.
-A slip could cause you to cut your hand, and you don’t want to get injured by a sharp knife.
+A slip could cause you to cut your hand, and you don’t want to get injured.

 This is why you should try not to force yourself to cut the potatoes too fast.
 Be careful and get your potatoes cut at a safe pace while you’re paying close attention.

 This next idea is a little bit strange in some ways, but it could work okay depending on how good your food processor is.
 If you have a food processor that comes with a slicing attachment, you might be able to place potato chunks in there to have them sliced up.